isomerpages/sndgo-corp/_initiatives/health/health-overview.md

 ---
 title: Health Overview
 permalink: /initiatives/health
-third_nav_title: "Health"
+third_nav_title: Health
 ---

-# Health

-By 2030, the number of elderly citizens is expected to reach 900,000.
-With an ageing population and declining old-age support ratio due to our low birth rates, healthcare must be made more proactive.
-Our health initiatives are focused on guiding citizens to take pre-emptive steps to keep themselves healthy and provide them with assistance to manage their well-being better.
+The number of elderly citizens is expected to reach 900,000 by 2030, and with a declining old-age support ratio with our low birth rates, it is imperative that healthcare is made more proactive to guide people to take pre-emptive steps to keep themselves healthy or better manage their well-being.

 <br>
 <div class="row">
   <div class="column-c" >
     <a href="/initiatives/health/assistive-techonology-robotics" target="_blank"><img src="/images/initiatives/overview-pages/assistive-tech.png"></a><br>
     <div class="header"><b>Assistive Technology and Robotics In Healthcare</b></div><br>
-    <div class="para">We are leveraging technology to revolutionise healthcare in Singapore, and to help seniors and those with disabilities.</div>
+    <div class="para">Leveraging technology to revolutionise healthcare in Singapore, and to help seniors and those with disabilities.</div>
   </div>
    <div class="column-c">
     <a href="/initiatives/health/healthhub" target="_blank"><img src="/images/initiatives/overview-pages/healthhub.png"></a><br>